One–Time Close Construction Loan*

 General Disbursement Guidelines

-- Funds may be released to the Borrower, or the Builder.
+- Funds may be released to the Builder or Sub-Contractors.

 - The construction funds must only be used to cover the project costs.